-For the domain of living arrangements, all target groups reported significant improvements at both the one and two year follow-up assessments.
+For the domain of living arrangements, all target groups reported significant improvements at both the one and two-year follow-up assessments.
 A similar pattern of improvement was found for the domain of choice and control across all target groups for the 12 and 24-month follow-up surveys.

 Individuals in the Aged, Physically Disabled and the DD target groups all reported a significant increase in being treated with respect and dignity by their care providers at the one-year follow-up.
-However, at the two-year assessment, only those in the Aged and Physically Disabled groups continued to report a significant improvement in being treated with respect and dignity by their service providers compared to the baseline measure.
-No significant improvement in personal care needs were reported by those in the DD and the co-morbid DD/MI groups at either the one or two year assessments.
+At the two-year assessment, only those in the Aged and Physically Disabled groups continued to report a significant improvement in being treated with respect and dignity by their service providers.

-At the both the one-year and two year assessments, persons in the Aged and Physically Disabled groups reported significant improvements in having their personal care needs met when
+At the both the one-year and two-year assessments, persons in the Aged, Physically Disabled and DD groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
+No significant improvement in meeting personal care needs were reported by those in the co-morbid DD/MI group at either the one or two-year assessments.